-- 1. A Project Description and outline of primary construction tasks, - 2.
+- D.2 Prior to the pre-construction conference, the Applicant shall submit a Construction Management Plan ("CMP") for administrative approval by the Board.
+The CMP shall provide documentation of various construction related activities, including: - 1.
+A Project Description and outline of primary construction tasks, - 2.
 A Project Schedule including hours of operation, duration of primary construction tasks and estimated completion date, - 3.
 Project logistics, including staging areas, truck routes, laydown areas, contractor parking, and construction traffic management, - 4.
-Site Management including noise mitigation, dust control, pest control, and security, - 5.
-Public Safety and Coordination, including contact information and site inspections, - 6.
-Coordination with Town to provide construction updates on Project's website, posting on dedicated municipal website, and email notification to registered email addresses. - D.3 The Applicant shall permit authorized representatives of the Board, as appointed by the Chair, to observe and inspect the Property and construction progress until such time as the Project has been completed and the final occupancy permit issued.
+Site Management including noise mitigation, dust control and security, - 5.
+Public Safety and Coordination, including contact information and site inspections. - 6.
+Coordination with Town to provide construction updates on Project's website and website posting on municipal site. - D.3 The Applicant shall permit authorized representatives of the Board, as appointed by the Chair, to observe and inspect the Property and construction progress until such time as the Project has been completed and the final occupancy permit issued.
 Such duly authorized representatives shall adhere to safety precautions imposed by the contractor or the Applicant, inclusive of wearing protective headgear, protective glasses or footwear.
 Such authorized representatives must acknowledge that they are entering an active construction site and assume the risk thereof. - D.4 The proposed construction shall be in accordance with applicable Federal and State laws, rules and regulations.
 Except as waived herein, the proposed construction shall be in accordance with applicable Local laws, rules, and regulations. - D.5 All site retaining walls four (4) feet or greater in height shall be designed by a Massachusetts Professional Structural Engineer.